santhosh-tekuri/boon/README.md

 ## CLI

-to install: `cargo install boon-cli`
+to install: `cargo install boon-cli --locked`

 or download it from [releases](https://github.com/santhosh-tekuri/boon/releases)